 6.41.1 Applicability to language

-The vulnerabilities as described in ISO/IEC TR 24772-1:2019 clause 6.41 applies to Python, which supports inheritance through a hierarchical search of namespaces starting at the subclass and proceeding upward through the superclasses.
+The vulnerabilities as described in ISO/IEC TR 24772-1:2019 clause 6.41 applies to Python, which supports inheritance through a dynamic hierarchical search of namespaces starting at the subclass and proceeding upward through the superclasses.
 Multiple inheritance is also supported.
 Any inherited methods are subject to the same vulnerabilities that occur whenever using code that is not well understood.

 Inheritance is a powerful part of Object Oriented Programming (OOP).
 Python supports single inheritance and multiple inheritance.